-The UTRGV Department of Environmental Health, Safety, and Risk Management is charged with oversight of the Fire Safety Program which ensures compliance with National Fire Protection Association (NFPA) mandates and Best Management Practices associated with fire and facilities safety in an institutional environment.
+The UTRGV Department of Environmental Health, Safety, and Risk Management (EHSRM) is charged with oversight of the Fire Safety Program which ensures compliance with National Fire Protection Association (NFPA) mandates and Best Management Practices associated with fire and facilities safety in an institutional environment.
 All faculty, staff and students are required to comply with these specific mandates.
-In accordance with the HEOA, UTRGV publishes an Annual Fire Safety Report, which outlines key information relating to the fire safety related systems associated with UTRGV campus housing.
+In accordance with the HEOA, UTRGV publishes an Annual Fire Safety Report (included with the Annual Security Report), which outlines key information relating to the fire safety related systems associated with UTRGV campus housing.
 Included in the report is a description of the fire safety system for each on-campus student housing facility, the number of fire drills held the previous year, UTRGV's policies or rules on portable electrical appliances, smoking, and open flames, procedures for student housing evacuation, policies for fire safety education and training programs, reporting mechanisms in the event of a fire, and plans for future improvements in fire safety.
 Also included in this report are Fire Safety Statistics, which outline the number of fires and the cause of each fire, the number of injuries or deaths, and the value of any property damage.
-In addition to the Annual Fire Safety Report, a Fire Log is maintained by the DEHS which lists any fires that occurred in an on campus housing facility.
+In addition to the Annual Fire Safety Report, a Fire Log is maintained by the EHSRM in conjunction with University Police which lists any fires that occurred in an on campus housing facility.
 For each fire, information regarding the location of the fire, the nature of the fire, the date the fire occurred, and the time of day the fire occurred is included.